Does turmeric help with inflammation of the joints and other organs?

 Scientists, reporting in the journal Nutrients state that curcumin, one of the active ingredients in turmeric and ginger, delays diabetes development, improves the function of B-cells in the pancreas and prevents their death, and makes us more sensitive to the effect of insulin on our tissues.

-That means that even if we are significantly overweight, turmeric will ameliorate the noxious effect of raised blood glucose; it will delay the onset of diabetes and increase the ability of our cells to take up glucose from the blood stream.
+That means that even if we are significantly overweight, turmeric will ameliorate the noxious effect of raised blood glucose; it will delay the onset of diabetes and increase the ability of our cells to take up glucose from the plasma.

-However, let it be plainly said; this is not a substitute for a healthy diet.
-The Indian community in South Africa enjoys prodigious amounts of turmeric in their cooking, yet has one of the highest rates of diabetes and associated heart disease in the world.
+However, let it be plainly said; this is not a substitute for meals low in refined starches.
+The Indian community in South Africa enjoys prodigious amounts of turmeric in their cooking, yet has one of the highest rates of diabetes and associated heart-disease in the world.

 Does turmeric help with inflammation of diabetes; yes, it certainly does.